Skip to main content

 Simplii Financial No Fee Chequing Account

-The best chequing account in Canada is the Simplii Financial No Fee Chequing account.
+The best no fee chequing account in Canada is the Simplii Financial No Fee Chequing account.
 Although this is an online bank, it is associated with the Canadian Imperial Bank of Commerce (CIBC).
 Account holders have access to the following features:

 • No monthly fees